cap-js/docs/java/cds-data.md

 In simple cases, you may use the element and its type to limit the visitor so that it observes only elements having a certain annotation or having a certain common type, for example, only numbers.

-For more complex scenarios, [`Path`](https://www.javadoc.io/doc/com.sap.cds/cds4j-api/latest/com/sap/cds/ql/cqn/Path.html) can be used.
+For more complex scenarios, `Path` is useful.
 It represents the placement of the element that is offered to a filter in the structure of the whole entity as a sequence of segments.
 The most useful part of the path is the target available as the result of the `target()` method that you can use to evaluate the type of the current entity, its annotations and the values of primary keys.